The Australian Supplier Comparison

 Look for actual fulfilment details: where it ships from, when it ships, what happens if it arrives damaged, and who answers when there's a problem.

 Research peptides are not approved by the TGA for human use.
-Supplier links are for seller checks and buyer-protection review, not medical advice.
+Supplier links are for checking visible batch and payment details, not medical advice.

 How we reviewed this article

-This article was checked against primary source material, regulator pages, and the supplier-proof boundary used across this site.
+This article was checked against primary source material, regulator pages, and the exact seller claims named on this site.
 The goal is to keep the australian supplier comparison useful without turning it into medical advice or a fake clinical recommendation.

 Checked points